Morbe17/nanosCommandsHandler/README.md

 # nanosCommandsHandler
 A small command handler library for Nanos World

-This library usage is pretty basic, the only function available is "RegisterClientCommand(commandName, function)".
+This library usage is pretty basic, the only function available is ```RegisterClientCommand(commandName, function)```.
 The usage is meant for Client Side only as Nanos doesn't support server sided commands.

 Example: